-Yet just because "Amelia" will be dismissed by many solely on its tacit admission of its own old-fashioned genre makeup doesn't mean it deserves sympathy, despite its good-natured deployment of these tropes.
-"Amelia" comes across as the kind of dispassionate Hollywood "property" that was made with little interest or fervor and that only in retrospect forces its makers to backpedal and wax rhapsodically about how inspired they were by its subject.
-Unsurprisingly "Amelia" seems utterly impersonal, both because of its predictable aesthetic approach to biography and because a film about Amelia Earhart seems so rote and unnecessary.
-Without some sort of radical approach to the material - either a purely sensory, all-action experience in the mind of the daring aviatrix, or perhaps, a film that eschews flying sequences completely to focus on her plain ground life - there doesn't seem to be much motivation, outside of award-reaping, behind its production.
+Yet just because Amelia will be dismissed by many solely on its tacit admission of its own old-fashioned genre makeup doesn’t mean it deserves sympathy, despite its good-natured deployment of these tropes.
+Amelia comes across as the kind of dispassionate Hollywood “property” that was made with little interest or fervor and that only in retrospect forces its makers to backpedal and wax rhapsodically about how inspired they were by its subject.
+Click here to read the rest of Michael Koresky’s review of Amelia.